-Because of the inherent uncertainty of the valuation of portfolio securities which do not have readily ascertainable market values, amounting to \$13.3 million and \$9.0 million as of December 31, 2013 and 2012, respectively, our fair value determinations may materially differ from the values that would have been used had a ready market existed for the securities.
-As of December 31, 2013, one of our portfolio investments, consisting of 73,666 ordinary shares of OPG, was publicly listed on the NYSE Euronext Paris Exchange, along with €1,200,790 in newly-issued 6-year OPG Notes.
-However, there had been no recent trading activity in the OPG Notes.
+Because of the inherent uncertainty of the valuation of portfolio securities which do not have readily ascertainable market values, amounting to \$15.7 million and \$13.3 million as of December 31, 2014 and 2013, respectively, our fair value determinations may materially differ from the values that would have been used had a ready market existed for the securities.
+As of December 31, 2014, one of our portfolio investments, 404,968 common shares of MVC was publicly listed on the NYSE and our holding of €1,200,790 [\$1.5 million] in OPG notes was publicly listed on the Luxembourg Stock Exchange.
+As of December 31, 2013, the 73,666 ordinary shares of OPG were publicly listed on the NYSE Euronext Paris Exchange, and our holding of €1,200,790 [\$1.5 million] in Notes was listed on the Luxembourg Stock Exchange.
+On April 3, 2014, we sold all of our 73,666 remaining shares of OPG, wherein we received \$61,867 in net proceeds and reported a realized loss of \$0.06 million.

-On a daily basis, we adjust our net asset value for the changes in the value of our publicly held securities, if applicable, and material changes in the value of private securities, generally determined on a quarterly basis or as announced in a press release, and reports those amounts to Lipper Analytical Services, Inc. Weekly and daily net asset values appear in various publications, including Barron's and The Wall Street Journal.
+We adjust our net asset value for the changes in the value of our publicly held securities, if applicable, and material changes in the value of private securities, generally determined on a quarterly basis or as announced in a press release, and report those amounts to Lipper Analytical Services, Inc. Our net asset value appears in various publications, including Barron's and The Wall Street Journal.